-Glue ear happens when the middle ear (the space behind the ear drum) is filled with fluid.
-The fluid can be thick and sticky, like glue.
-That's why it is called glue ear.
+Glue ear happens when your child's middle ear is filled with fluid.
+The fluid is thick and sticky, like glue.
 Glue ear can affect one or both ears.
 It often follows an ear infection or can happen on its own.

-See the page on ear infections for an explanation of how fluid can build up in the middle ear.
+Check the information on ear infections for an explanation of how fluid can build up in the middle ear.

 After an ear infection, the fluid in the middle ear may stay around for weeks.
 This can happen even if your child has had antibiotics.
 The fluid clears up in 8 out of 10 children within 12 weeks.
 When there is still fluid for more than a couple of weeks, this is called glue ear.

 The medical name for glue ear is OME (otitis media with effusion) or secretory otitis media.

 Why is glue ear a problem?

 For children to hear normally, their middle ear needs to be full of air.
 When there is fluid instead of air, it is harder for the ear drum to vibrate and carry the noise vibrations to the inner ear.
 This makes it harder for your child to hear.
 If both ears contain fluid, your child's hearing can be significantly reduced.
 Young children who have hearing loss for long periods can have problems with their speech and language development.

 What puts my child at risk of getting glue ear?